-Protected group Potential Impact Details of the impact Actions to mitigate negative impact Age Positive The Local Authority has a statutory duty to provide full-time education to children and young people aged 5-16.
-The extended primary school will accept pupils at 3 years of age on a part time basis. primary school will participate in merger Disability Positive If the proposal is realised: The proposed extended school will be fully compliant with the requirements of the Equality Act 2010 and will be fully accessible to all pupils.
-Pupils who have additional learning needs will continue to receive additional support to respond to their individual educational needs.
-In a larger school, more staff will specialise in Additional Learning Needs (ALN).
-It is possible that an increase in the number of staff will lead to a greater range of expertise to be able to deal with a wider spectrum of ALN. s of the Equality ible to all pupils. ming needs will oport to respond eeds.
-In a larger se in Additional ossible that an f will lead to a The Authority will provide appropriate assistance and support for the pupils' additional learning needs.
+Protected group Potential Impact etails of the impact Actions to r mitigate negative impact Age Positive Ill-time education to children and young people primary school will accept activities, who provide oppositions at 3 years of age on a part time basis. will be transferring to the extended hool will participate in merger nich will be arranged jointly.
+This will prtunities for the children to become each other prior to the change.
+Disability Positive The proposed extended school will be fully compliant with the requirements of the Equality Act 2010 and will be fully accessible to all pupils.
+Pupils who have additional learning needs will continue to receive additional support to respond assistance a learning near school.
+The Authority assistance and acceptance and a assistance and support for the pupils' additional learning needs.
 Individual needs will be assessed at the time of transferring to any school.
 The Authority will also provide appropriate assistance and support for the needs of staff members.
-Sex No impact The table be the split if th Gender Male Female he current g s realised.
-Talwrn 38% 62% ender split and Extended primary school 51% 49% All pupils' performance is assessed and monitored, to include specific groups such as male and females, free school meals, ALN pupils, ethnic minority, English as an additional language (EAL), children in care and the more able and talented.
-The educational performance of boys and girls is constantly monitored to ensure there are no large differences between males and females and the various groups associated.
+Sex No impact monitored, to male and for pupils, ethnic language (E able and tale of boys and LASC Data January 2020 performance is assessed and o include specific groups such as emales, free school meals, ALN c minority, English as an additional AL), children in care and the more ented.
+The educational performance d girls is constantly monitored to e are no large differences between females and the various groups

 Protected group Potential Impact Details of the impact Actions to mitigate negative impact Gender Reassignment No impact The Pupil Level Annual School Census (PLASC) January 2020 does not retain data on this aspect.
 There is no evidence that discrimination based on gender reassignment is happening.
 If issues arise, they will be dealt with sensitively.
 Marriage or Civil Partnership No impact Not applicable to the pupils of the school.
 There is no evidence that discrimination based on marriage / civil partnership is happening with the school staff.
 If issues arise, they will be dealt with sensitively.
 Pregnancy & Maternity No impact Not applicable to the pupils of the school.
 Female staff who become pregnant are eligible for a maternity period in accordance with the Isle of Anglesey County Council's Maternity Leave Scheme.
 Male staff are eligible for paternity leave in accordance with the Paternity Leave Policy.
 There is no evidence that discriminating on the basis of pregnancy or taking paternity leave takes place with the schools' staff.
-Race No impact PLASC data January 2020Ysgol Y GraigYsgol TalwrnWhite British 82%White British 77% If pupils from other ethnic backgrounds attend the schools, they will not be treated differently based on their ethnic origin.
+Race No impact PLASC data January 2020 Ysgol Y Graig Ysgol Talwrn White British 82% White British 77% If pupils from other ethnic backgrounds attend the schools, they will not be treated differently based on their ethnic origin.
 Should there be members of staff from other ethnic backgrounds in the proposed extended school, they will not be treated differently based on their ethnic origin.
 Religion or Belief No impact The PLASC January 2020 does not retain data on this aspect.
 The proposal can provide the opportunity to improve the pupils' understanding of religion or belief due to an increase in the pupil numbers with pupils mixing with other pupils from more diverse backgrounds.
 It is a parental choice to share information about their child's religion or belief with the school.
 If issues arise, they will be dealt with sensitively.